lleo/datafile/README.md

 ## Subprojects:

-* backing store for the above Goal.
+* A backing store for the above Goal.
-* in memory data stucture to access the top level goal which can not or should not be loaded into memory.
+* An in memory data stucture to access backing store.
-* [lower priority] a single file access to the above (list of data structs & indexes over those data structs) which may be logically separated into coupled files aka a mini-filesystem.
+* [lower priority] a single file access to the backing store, which may be logically separated into coupled files aka a mini-filesystem.

 ## Deliverables:

-* golang API and/or toolkit for defining the data structs and which indexes an type of indexes to build/maintain.
+* Golang API and/or toolkit for defining an Artifact that determines the data structs and which indexes and type of indexes to build/maintain.
-* golang library to access the above defined artifact
+* Golang library to access the above defined Artifact.